An Introduction to Micronutrients

 Among the trace elements, the essential ones are: Copper, Chromium, Manganese, Molybdenum, Selenium and Iodine [1].

-Cooper is needed to form hemoglobin, which is relevant as we mentioned previously, to carry out oxygen in the blood towards the different cells in the body.
-Moreover, it is part of many enzymes.
+Cooper is needed to form haemoglobin, which is relevant as we mentioned previously to carry out oxygen in the blood towards the different cells in the body.
+Moreover, it is a component of many enzymes involved in various metabolic processes.
 [10]

-It is involved in bone formation and it is also a cofactor of various enzymes, meaning that it helps enzymes to carry out their function.
-[10] By helping the enzymes carrying out their function, manganese is involved in amino acid, cholesterol, glucose, and carbohydrate metabolism.
-[30] Manganese also plays a role in blood clotting and hemostasis in conjunction with vitamin K. [31]
+It is involved in bone formation and it acts as a cofactor of various enzymes, meaning that it helps enzymes to carry out their functions.
+[10] By assisting the enzymes carrying out their function, manganese is involved in amino acid, cholesterol, glucose, and carbohydrate metabolism.
+Manganese also plays a role in blood clotting and hemostasis in conjunction with vitamin K. [28, 29]

 selenium

-It regulates thyroid hormones, which are key for development and differentiation of cells in the body and also, they regulate the metabolism of proteins, fats and carbohydrates.
-Moreover, selenium is part of enzymes that protect from oxidation.
+It regulates thyroid hormones, which are key for development and differentiation of cells in the body, as well as for regulating metabolism of proteins, fats and carbohydrates.
+Moreover, selenium is part of enzymes that protect cells from oxidation, helping to maintain overall cellular health.
 [10]

-It potentiates insulin action, so it is involved in the glucose metabolism.
-[10] Insulin is critical to the metabolism and storage of carbohydrate, fat, and protein in the body.
-Chromium also appears to be directly involved in carbohydrate, fat, and protein metabolism, but more research is needed to determine the full range of its roles in the body.
-[32]
+It potentiates insulin action, making it integral to glucose metabolism.
+Insulin plays a critical role in the metabolism and storage of carbohydrates, fats, and proteins in the body.
+Chromium is also directly involved in carbohydrate, fat, and protein metabolism, but more research is needed to determine the full range of its roles in the body.
+[10]

 chromium